JonPSmith/SimpleMessageBroker/README.md

 var result = broker.AskFor<ClassToSend>("link-name", "hello");
 ```

+## Example of usage with DI

 Typically you would register as a singleton (that's important) with your DI provider.
 Then you should call `RegisterGetter` for all the getter methods you want to register.

-If your getter needs to use services provided by DI, then you should the `RegisterGetterService` approach.
-This will
+You can register a getter directly, but if your getter needs to use services provided by DI, then you should the `RegisterGetterService` approach.
+This will create a scoped instance of your class to get the data and then dispose of it.

 ```c#